bertofurth/Seagate-Central-Tips/Unbrick-Replace-Reset-Hard-Drive.md

     dd bs=65536 count=2 if=/dev/zero of=/dev/sdX6
     mkswap -p65536 /dev/sdX6

+Each of the "mkfs" commands above should generate output similar to the following example.

+    # mkfs.ext4 -F -L .......
+    mke2fs 1.46.5 (30-Dec-2021)
+    Creating filesystem with 262144 4k blocks and 65536 inodes
+    Filesystem UUID: XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX
+    Superblock backups stored on blocks:
+            32768, 98304, 163840, 229376

+    Allocating group tables: done
+    Writing inode tables: done
+    Creating journal (8192 blocks): done
+    Writing superblocks and filesystem accounting information: done

+The "dd" and "mkswap" command output should be similar to the following example.

+    # dd bs=65536 count=2 if=/dev/zero of=/dev/sdX6
+    2+0 records in
+    2+0 records out
+    131072 bytes (131 kB, 128 KiB) copied, 0.0024024 s, 54.6 MB/s
+    # mkswap -p65536 /dev/sdX6
+    mkswap: Using user-specified page size 65536, instead of the system value 4096 Setting up swapspace version 1, size = 1023.9 MiB (1073676288 bytes) no label, UUID=XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX

 At this point the target drive is properly formatted.

 Note that we do not create the user Data partition (sdX8) in this procedure.
 This